-Judge Rejects Roy Moore's Move Seeking To Delay Certification Of Senate Vote
+Roy Moore's Defeat By Doug Jones In Senate Race Is Certified By Alabama Board

+"I am looking forward to going to work for the people of Alabama in the new year," Sen.-elect Jones said in a statement.
+"As I said on election night, our victory marks a new chapter for our state and the nation."

+Today marks a new day for Alabama and our nation. pic.twitter.com/iPgt4D1jPw— Doug Jones (@GDouglasJones) December 28, 2017

-An Alabama judge has rejected Republican Roy Moore's bid to block certification of the Senate vote he narrowly lost early this month.
+The certification came shortly after an Alabama judge rejected Moore's request to delay the move, a bid to block certification of the election he narrowly lost early this month.
 In his complaint, Moore alleged election fraud was "sufficient to overturn the outcome of the election."
-He called for an investigation and possibly a new election.
+He also called for an investigation and possibly a new election.

+"Alabama Secretary of State John Merrill says his office has found no evidence of voter fraud," Andrew Yeager of member station WBHM reports, adding that Moore's complaint "also says Moore has taken a polygraph test, which shows allegations of sexual misconduct against him are false."

 An Alabama judge won’t grant Roy Moore’s request to block certification of election results today.
 Moore has sued citing voter fraud in his Dec.
 12 defeat by Democrat Doug Jones.— WBHM 90.3 FM (@WBHM) December 28, 2017